chancancode/branch-rename/README.md

    // ...rest of index.js
    ```

-3. When releasing the next major verions of the package, push another commit to
+3. When releasing the next major version of the package, push another commit to
    the "master" branch, remove all files from the branch, leaving behind only a
    minimal README file, package.json and index.js: